cassiesprague/Weather-Dashboard/README.md

 ## Credits
-I am not accepting collaborators for this project at the moment.
+I am the creator of this project.

 ## License